Hosting and bandwidth provided by MacAce.net.

 |Price (As Introduced):||US$299, US$399, US$499†||US$399, US$499, US$599§|

-* Rough estimate -- Apple provides no "official" estimate of song capacity for the iPhone.
+* This is a rough estimate -- Apple provided no "official" estimate of song capacity for the original iPhone.

 † On February 5, 2008, Apple introduced a 32 GB configuration of the iPod touch for US$499.